futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 #### Use Cases

 We need to convert data to document records for the following use cases.
-* Save or update namespaces to the sys_namespace table on K2 catalog node.
+* Save or update namespaces to the sys_namespace table on K2 catalog collection.
 The record consists of the id and name columns plus a nextOid column.
-* Save or update system and user schemas to the sys_catalog table on K2 catalog node.
+* Save or update system and user schemas to the sys_catalog table on K2 catalog collection.
 For a table, we encode the table object into a blob and set isIndex to false.
 For an index table, we encode it into a blob as well, but set isIndex to true.
 The id and name are in the sys_catalog table for record search.
 In addition, a nextOid column is used to generate unique table ids.
-* Save or update system table data on K2 catalog node.
+* Save or update system table data on K2 catalog collection.
 A system table such as [pg_database](https://www.postgresql.org/docs/current/catalog-pg-database.html) has its own schema and data.
 The record schema and data are saved in rows like a regular table.
 * Save or update user table data on K2 storage node(s).
 We only need to pass column schema and data to K2 storage layer.
 * Save or update user index data on K2 storage node(s).
 Similarly, we only need to pass column schema and data to k2 storage layer.
 * The batchGetRecords() could be used scan data and index data.
 The filters on the API could be used by the K2 storage node to filter out data.
 * The deleteAllRecordsAndSchema() could be used to drop a table or index on K2 data nodes.

-Please be aware that K2 catalog node is a regular K2 data node that is assigned to store table schemas and system tables.
+Please be aware that K2 catalog collection is a regular K2 data node that is assigned to store table schemas and system tables.

 ### How Does It Work?